OpenSceneGraph: Features

-Stable Version Release History
+Stable version release history

 Architecture

 Library architecture can be separated into three main subsets — the core OpenSceneGraph library, osgViewer and a set of NodeKits.

 Core

 The base of OpenSceneGraph library can be further divided into four main modules.

 osg

 The core of OpenSceneGraph provides classes and methods for construction and manipulation of the scene graph.
 It contains classes representing various types of nodes, scene geometry, OpenGL state abstraction, geometric transformations, as well as mathematical classes for 2D and 3D vector and matrix operations.
 Advanced memory management is also included.

 OpenThreads

 The OpenSceneGraph project contains a threading library, OpenThreads, which is a lightweight cross-platform thread model.
 It is intended to provide a minimal and complete Object-Oriented (OO) thread interface for C++ programmers.
 It is loosely modeled on the Java thread API, and the POSIX Threads standards.

 The architecture of OpenThreads is designed around "swappable" thread models which are defined at compile-time in a shared object library.
 It is of importance to note that while a factory pattern design could have been used to achieve the goal of generic interface, it would have required the programmer to allocate each of the 4 fundamental types (Thread, Mutex, Barrier, & Condition) on the heap.
 Due to the cost associated with heap allocation of the underlying concrete implementations of these constructs on some platforms, such allocation was deemed unacceptable at the time this library was originally written, and thus the factory pattern was not used.

 Instead, a somewhat abstruse - but effective - technique was chosen to provide the necessary data/implementation hiding.
 This technique uses private void pointers to encapsulate object private data.
 The void pointers actually point at concrete data structures, but give a uniform interface to the dso.

 The design goal of OpenThreads is to construct optimized implementations using platform optimized multi-processing constructs such as the sproc methods used on IRIX, and Windows threads.